Get help finding a placement

 Help with your CV

-We have all the resources you will need to build a great CV, no matter what stage you're at.
-You can use our CV Cycle document to find the best resources to support you with your CV.
-Whether you're on your final draft, or if you've never written a CV before, our CV cycle will point you in the direction of the best resources for you.
+We have all the resources you will need to build a great CV.
+Whether you're on your final draft, or if you've never written a CV before, our CV Cycle document will point you in the direction of the best resources for you

 Our CV360 tool provides great artificial intelligence feedback on your CV, as well as a comprehensive report and score.
 It also gives you the chance to have your CV reviewed by one of our UWE Bristol Career Coaches once you score 75%+ on CV360.